maciasroses/React-PHP-Docker/README.md

-This is a fullstack example with React with Vite and PHP with MySQL database
+# This is a fullstack example with React with the Vite framework and PHP with MySQL database